assertible/lambda-cloudwatch-slack/README.md

 `UNENCRYPTED_HOOK_URL`.
 If this variable is specified, the `KMS_ENCRYPTED_HOOK_URL` is ignored.

-Follow these steps to encrypt your Slack hook URL for use in this
+If you **do** want to encrypt your hook URL, follow these steps to encrypt your Slack hook URL for use in this function:
-function:

   1. Create a KMS key -
      http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html.